ViPublic/core/docs/README.md

 please make sure to read https://github.com/ViPublic/core/blob/master/docs/manifesto.md

-This is a fork of project aeternity and the explanations for the plans and the reasoning why a fork was neccessary are provided there.
+This is a fork of project aeternity and the explanations for the plans and the reasoning why a fork was necessary are provided there.

 For now I will let the following ReadMe file unchanged other than this comment.